brainglobe/cellfinder/docs/_sources/main/user_guide/install.md.txt

 If you want to modify the cellfinder download, use:
 * `--atlas-install-path` Supply a path to download the atlas elsewhere.
-This should also update the default `registration.conf` file so that the correct atlas is sourced.
+This should also update the default `cellfinder.conf` file so that the correct atlas is sourced.
 Alternatively, use this command to tell cellfinder where an existing atlas is, to save it being downloaded twice.
 (Requires 20GB disk space)